STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Related Work

+\paragraph{Self-training} Self-training is a semi-supervised or unsupervised learning strategy that iteratively train the network with constantly updated pseudo labels for unlabeled training data.
+It is widely studied on image classification \cite{scudder1965probability, fralick1967learning, lee2013pseudo}, and recently applied to high-level vision tasks such as semi-supervised segmentation \cite{chen2020naive, zoph2020rethinking, zhu2020improving, hung2018adversarial, ibrahim2020semi}.
+However, in their cases, the pretrained models used in self-training are usually trained supervisedly on labeled data.
+Recently, some zero-shot methods based on transferable and adversarial networks ~\cite{chang2021comprehensive, zhang2022tn, li2022video, yan2021zeronas} also show the potential for pre-training models.

+The most similar framework ULE~\cite{li2016unsupervised} for self-training edge detection is based on optical flow estimation, by iteratively detecting motion edges as pseudo labels from videos and re-training the edge detector.
+However, learning from consecutive frames need extra cost of storage and calculation, and the focus of only motion edges limits the performance.
+In this work, we aim to enable self-training edge detection from single images.

-\paragraph{Self-training.} Self-training is a learning strategy utilizing unlabeled training data.
-It is widely studied on image classification~\cite{lee2013pseudo}, and recently applied to high-level vision tasks such as semi-supervised segmentation \cite{ibrahim2020semi,zhu2018scores}.
-To adapt with self-training, various kinds of perturbations and consistency methods are studied.
-Image perturbation method~\cite{french2019semi} augment the input images and constraint the predictions of augmented images to be consistent with the original one.
+To adapt with self-training on noisy pseudo labels, various kinds of perturbations and consistency methods are studied.
+Image perturbation methods~\cite{french2019semi, kim2020structured} augment the input images randomly and constraint the predictions of augmented images to be consistent with the original one.
 Feature perturbation method~\cite{ouali2020semi} uses multiple decoders and enforces the consistency between decoder outputs.
+Network perturbation method~\cite{ke2019dual} applies two networks of the same structure with different initialization and impose the consistency between the predictions of perturbed networks.
+Moreover, Chen et al. \cite{chen2021semi} imposes the consistency by using predictions of one network to supervise the other one.
+In this work, with the inspiration of previous methods, we also impose consistency regularization in our self-training framework.
+Specifically, L0-smoothing~\cite{xu2011image} is adopted to help the network learn to discriminate salient edges based on the cluster assumption, and a post-process is delicately designed for entropy minimization which helps improve pixel classification with low density separation~\cite{grandvalet2005semi}.